JanssenProject/jans/docs/script-catalog/person_authentication/fido2-external-authenticator/README.md

 - At least one FIDO2 device for testing, like one of the devices [listed below](#fido2-devices).

 ### FIDO2 devices
-Some well known FIDO2 devices and manufacturers include:
+Some well-known FIDO2 devices and manufacturers include:

 - [Yubico](https://www.yubico.com/)
 - [Vasco DIGIPASS SecureClick](https://www.vasco.com/products/two-factor-authenticators/hardware/one-button/digipass-secureclick.html)